 Definition

-A Denial of Service (DoS) attack aims to render a website, service or network unavailable by overloading available resources or exploiting design flaws.
-The main aim of these attacks is to disrupt the normal operation of the targeted system.
+A denial of service (DoS) attack aims to render a website, service, or network unavailable by overloading available resources or exploiting design flaws.
+The primary goal of these attacks is to disrupt the normal operation of the targeted system.

 Types of DoS attacks

-There are various techniques used to carry out Denial of Service attacks.
-These can include sending massive requests to a server to overload it, exploiting vulnerabilities in network protocols to drain resources, or sending malformed data packets to cause processing errors.
-Distributed Denial of Service (DDoS) attacks use botnets, networks of infected computers, to amplify the attack and make it more difficult to block.
+There are several different techniques used to conduct denial of service attacks.
+These include sending massive requests to a server to overload it, exploiting vulnerabilities in network protocols to exhaust resources, or sending malformed data packets to cause processing errors.
+Distributed denial of service (DDoS) attacks use botnets, networks of infected computers, to amplify the attack and make it more difficult to block.

 Consequences

 Denial of service attacks can have serious consequences.
-They can render an organization's online services inaccessible, result in lost revenue, damage the company's reputation, and cause disruption for end-users.
-These attacks can also be used as a diversion to cover up other types of attack, such as data theft.
+They can render an organization's online services inaccessible, lead to lost revenue, damage the company's reputation, and cause disruption to end users.
+These attacks can also serve as a diversion to cover up other types of attacks, such as data theft.

 Brute force attack